RentHop Apartment Scholarship

 Please see the scholarship terms, conditions, guidelines, and policies

 for more information.

 You must apply using your school email address.
-If your school does not provide one, then you may still apply using your personal email, but we will ultimately need to verify your eligibility upon submission.
+If your school does not provide one, then you may still apply using your personal email and include a PDF file of your acceptance letter to the Undergraduate or Associates program.
+We will ultimately need to verify your eligibility upon submission.

 Appplication Deadlines (Winner notified within 30 days of each deadline):

 - August 31, 2017

 us a shoutout, or visit us on Facebook